UniversalGUI/UGUI/README.md

  * Fixing bugs?
  * Do you take the time to implement new features knowing it will mean you'll have to redesign the GUI?
  * Give up and work on a different project, open source it and let someone else update it if they care...
- * Not even bother and just create a command line version, maybe a GUI will be made by *someone else* with the same or better experience with this specific language and it's GUI libraries.
+ * Not even bother and just create a command line version, maybe a GUI will be made by *someone else* with the same or better experience with this specific language and its GUI libraries.

 I don't like these options, I see a lot of problems here.

 **TLDR:**

 1. Takes too much experience in one language and it's libraries to make GUIs.
-2. GUI's are language specific and aren't easily portable to other languages of OS's.
+2. GUI's are language specific and aren't easily portable to other languages or OS's.
 3. Hard to compartmentalize the project to allow designers to actually help.
 4. Developers spend time doing design work they're not good at while **not** doing the developing they **are** good at.